LH-Bench: Skill-Grounded Evaluation of Long-Horizon Agents on Subjective Enterprise Tasks: Experiments

-We ablate the effect of expert-authored \texttt{SKILL.md} on the Figma-to-code environment by running all three harness families \emph{without} the expert workflow (a single-line task description, no procedural guidance) on 3 tasks spanning the difficulty gradient, and comparing against matched \emph{with-\texttt{SKILL.md}} runs on the same tasks.
-Tool access is held constant within each harness.
+We ablate the effect of expert-authored \texttt{SKILL.md} in Figma-to-code by rerunning all three harness families \emph{without} the expert workflow (single-line task description, no procedural guidance) on three tasks spanning the difficulty gradient, then comparing against matched runs \emph{with} \texttt{SKILL.md}.
+Tool access is held constant.
 Table~\ref{tab:ablation_skill} reports per-harness skill scores ($n{=}7$ paired runs).

-Preliminary evidence from this small-scale ablation ($n{=}7$ paired runs) suggests the benefit of expert workflow guidance varies by harness.
-Codex gains the most ($+$0.87 overall), with build verification improving from 1.00 to 2.67---without \texttt{SKILL.md}, Codex never successfully previews or iterates, producing a floor score on that rubric.
-Claude Code gains modestly ($+$0.15), consistent with its native familiarity with the Skills specification, though design inspection and token extraction each improve by $\sim$0.3.
-Gemini CLI gains minimally ($+$0.05), suggesting its harness-level iteration patterns (100\% deploy rate, strong build verification) may compensate for the absence of procedural guidance.
-Across harnesses, execution cost drops 42\% for Claude Code (mean \$6.45$\to$\$3.75) as expert workflows reduce exploratory backtracking.
-The sharpest operational signal is deployment success: only 2 of 7 runs without \texttt{SKILL.md} produce a deployable artifact, compared to near-universal deployment with it.
-We note that this ablation is underpowered (2--3 runs per harness) and treat these results as directional; scaling to more tasks per condition is needed for definitive conclusions.
-Versioning infrastructure for scaling this ablation is described in Appendix~\ref{app:versioning}.
+Preliminary evidence from this small-scale ablation ($n{=}7$ paired runs) suggests that expert skills matter, but not uniformly across harnesses.
+Codex gains the most ($+$0.87 overall), with build verification improving from 1.00 to 2.67; without \texttt{SKILL.md}, it effectively fails to preview and iterate.
+Claude Code gains modestly ($+$0.15), with improvements concentrated in early-stage inspection and token extraction.
+Gemini CLI changes little ($+$0.05), suggesting that its built-in iteration pattern partly compensates for missing workflow guidance.
+Across harnesses, the strongest operational signal is deployment success: only 2 of 7 runs without \texttt{SKILL.md} produce a deployable artifact.
+We also observe a 42\% execution-cost reduction for Claude Code (mean \$6.45$\to$\$3.75) when expert skills reduce exploratory backtracking.
+Because the study is underpowered (2--3 runs per harness), we treat it as directional rather than definitive; Appendix~\ref{app:versioning} describes the infrastructure for scaling this analysis.